 - During the time in Superman comics when Lex Luthor was president, the White House showed up a lot.

 - Destroyed by unknown forces at the beginning of We Stand on Guard, prompting a surprise invasion of Canada by the United States.

 - The movie Dave, where the title character (played by Kevin Kline) acts as a look-alike for the President.

-- Signature Scene of Independence Day was the destruction of the White House.
+- The Signature Scene of Independence Day was the destruction of the White House.

-- It is the eponymous house in House of Re-Animator and it was supposed to have Herbert West resurrecting the suddenly died President with hilarity ensuing.
-Unfortunately, it's stuck in Development Hell.
+- It was supposed to be the eponymous house in House of Re-Animator, that would have had Herbert West resurrecting the suddenly died President with hilarity ensuing.
+Unfortunately, it got stuck in Development Hell.

-- Female staffer is found dead there in Murder at 1600 and Wesley Snipes investigates it.
+- Female staffer is found dead there in Murder at 1600.